dustinfast/intuitive_agent/README.md

 # Intuitive Agency

-Author: Dustin Fast

 ## Inspiration

-`To explain the integration of information, we need only exhibit mechanisms by which information is brought together and exploited by later processes.`
+`"To explain the integration of information, we need only exhibit mechanisms by which information is brought together and exploited by later processes."`

 -David Chalmers, *Facing Up to The Problem of Consciousness*